JarekErvin/JarekErvin.github.io/_posts/2016-10-12-Genre-&-Historical-Materialism.md

 39. Walter Benjamin, “On the Concept of History,” in *Selected Writings*, trans.
 Harry Zohn, vol. 04, 1938–40 (Belknap Press, 2004), 390.

-40. Amy Lynn Wlodarski, “The Testimonial Aesthetics of Different Trains,” *Journal of the American Musicological Society* 63, no. 01 (April 1, 2010): 99–141.
+40. Amy Lynn Wlodarski, “The Testimonial Aesthetics of Different Trains,” *Journal of the American Musicological Society* 63:01 (April 1, 2010): 99–141.
 </span>